wowsinfo/WoWs-Info-Seven/extra/design/class.md

 # Class design
 Code refacoring is necessary for maintenance purposes.
 Take your time while designing your app but make sure it will be done correctly.

-## DataStorage
+## DataManager
 Singleton pattern will be used to replace global and static functions.
 It will take care of data loading and saving.

 ### Loader
-It will load all kinds of data back into DataStorage.
+It will load all kinds of data back into DataManager.
 There should be lots of classes just to load one or related data.

 ### Downloader
-Download data from the server and throw them into DataStorage to save them.
+Download data from the server and throw them into DataManager to save them.
 There will also be many downloaders just to download data from one API.

 ## Util
 A class with static functions.
 Basically, a collection of individual functions.